Updated June 12, 2023

-- What other data will be available to choice screen participants?
+- What other data are available to choice screen participants?

-- Google will provide choice screen participants with a confidential and historic summary of the number of times the choice screen appears to users per country on a quarterly basis under the NDA.
+- Google provides choice screen participants with a confidential and historic summary of the number of times the choice screen appears to users per country on a quarterly basis under the NDA.